Again, yesterday I was asked what to do about hot spots on dogs.

 Feed A Grain Free Diet To Resolve Hot Spots

 A good friend and dog training colleague posted this on Facebook:

 Last week, I was talking to a customer in my store, who told me that his uncle drives a truck in the prairies, whose job it is to spray wheat crops with one of Monsanto’s herbicides, he’s required to wear full (head to toe) gear.
 Nothing in the fields (he sprays) lives, except the GM wheat.
 As a result, he won’t eat wheat, and he’s apparently not even a health conscious guy, but he still won’t eat wheat, cuz he knows that what he spraying it with, is highly toxic.

 That was enough for me to realize I don’t really need to feed my dogs grain that comes from who knows where but most likely not the organically grown fields.
 As well I don’t really want to feed it to myself or anyone of my loved ones!

 There are many benefits of feeding grain free but the biggest one is many dogs have grain allergies.
+They are naturally meat eaters!
 Dogs with grain allergies will often have ear infections, excessive scratching, licking of paws, and hot spots.
 Dogs with these issues will benefit greatly because a grain free food removes these allergens from the diet.